landerrosette/algs4/README.md

 ### Steps

-1. Create and navigate to a build directory:
+1. Configure the project.
+This will create a `build` directory and generate the necessary files for building the
+   project:

     ```shell
-    mkdir build
-    cd build
+    cmake -B build
     ```

-2. Configure and build all targets.
-This will produce all clients:
+2. Build all targets.
+This will create all the client executables inside the `build` directory:

     ```shell
-    cmake ..
-    cmake --build .
+    cmake --build build
     ```

-   Alternatively, build a specific target that produces a specific client:
+   Alternatively, build a specific target (e.g., the `UF` client):

     ```shell
-    cmake --build . --target UF
+    cmake --build build --target UF
     ```

 3. (Optional) Download sample input files from the book's website: https://algs4.cs.princeton.edu/code/.
 4. Run the client.
 You may redirect the input from a file (possibly one obtained in step 3):

     ```shell
-    ./UF < tinyUF.txt
+    build/UF < tinyUF.txt
     ```

    Some clients may expect command-line arguments.
 For example:

     ```shell
-    ./DepthFirstPaths tinyCG.txt 0
+    build/DepthFirstPaths tinyCG.txt 0
     ```

    This will run `DepthFirstPaths` on the graph in `tinyCG.txt` starting from vertex 0.